alfaruk16/muslim_bd_ios/README.md

 <h1 align="center"> Swift-UI MuslimBD iOS </h1>

-iOS Clean Architecture in Rorty is a sample project that presents modern, approach to [iOS](https://developer.apple.com/) application development using [Swift](https://developer.apple.com/swift/) and latest tech-stack.
+iOS Clean Architecture in MuslimBD is a sample project that presents modern, approach to [iOS](https://developer.apple.com/) application development using [Swift](https://developer.apple.com/swift/) and latest tech-stack.

 The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Swift-UI